ministryofjustice/manage-recalls-e2e-tests/README.md

   * stops all the components started by `start-local-services.sh`

 Having started those services any subset of these e2e tests can be run, developed etc., whilst those services remain up.
 In the event of issues check the log files created by the script for each of `manage-recalls-ui` and `manage-recalls-api`.
-If necessary check that local build passes for both of those projects.
-Potentially those builds will clash (e.g. wiremock port usage) with services running for these tests, which will then need to be stopped.

 #### Steps

 Clone both [manage-recalls-ui](https://github.com/ministryofjustice/manage-recalls-ui) and [manage-recalls-api](https://github.com/ministryofjustice/manage-recalls-api).
-Build both locally (see readme's for instructions).
+Build both locally (see readme's for commands).
+Check that the local build passes for both of those projects.
+Potentially those builds will clash (e.g. wiremock port usage) with services running for these tests, which will then need to be stopped.

 To start the two services and run all tests:
 ```